Jesse-21/universe/README.md

 # Blockchain-Enabled Broadcast (BEB) Dimension

-Blockchain-Enabled Broadcast (BEB) Dimensions are open-source, self-hosted nodes for the BEB protocol.
+Blockchain-Enabled Broadcast (BEB) Dimensions are open-source, self-hosted nodes for the open multi-domain BEB protocol.

 This is an early work and will be subject to heavy changes, see our [Github Issues](https://github.com/bebverse/dimension/issues) if you wish to contribute.